sje30/sp2021/README.md

 page](https://www.vle.cam.ac.uk/course/view.php?id=228882) but I will tend to update this page more often.

 Live lectures will be held on Teams in the MPhil channel, and recorded.
+Recordings are available on [Panopto](https://cambridgelectures.cloud.panopto.eu/Panopto/Pages/Sessions/List.aspx?folderID=3c6afa11-8d52-45f2-9b38-adb00100a1a0).

 ## Part 1 material

 Introduction to R: https://github.com/lgatto/spr/tree/master/2020

-Lectures recorded from last year will be available on panopto.
+## Part 2 material

+to follow

 ## Timetable